Eating for your Gut Health

 Cocoa dark chocolate is full of antioxidants, flavonoids and prebiotic fiber for the gut.
 This makes a great snack too!

-Stevia and allulose sugar alternatives are both shown not to affect the blood glucose level.
-I like stevia with added inulin for the prebiotics.
+Stevia and allulose sugar alternatives are both shown to have minimal to no effect on blood glucose levels, allulose may even have a slightly beneficial effect by potentially lowering postprandial (after you eat) glucose levels.
+I like stevia with added the inulin for the prebiotics.

 Salt is one of the most essential minerals to human health.
 Sodium helps control your body’s fluid balance, and is critical for nerve and muscle function.
 The body is unable to make iodine.
 Therefore Iodized salt is a way to get some iodine and salt!
 To read more about iodine check out this article.